cryptexfinance/website/src/pages/blog/2021-12-08-meet-the-team-preston.md

   - tcap
   - blog
 ---
+Weekly, Cryptex will interview one of the core team members involved in building the world's first Total Crypto Market Cap Token (TCAP).
+This week, Blockchain Developer Cris - a Coffee Lover, Prev.
+Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community - shares his background and his role in development at Cryptex.
+Read on to learn about how Cris got into crypto, Cris's favorite community meme, and more.

 **"What did you do before Cryptex?"**

 I was working at Google in New York City when we started thinking about Cryptex and I was also, and still am working at Prysmatic Labs to develop Ethereum's core protocol, infrastructure, and major upgrades to the Ethereum protocol system.